Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Devices and Spectroscopy

-Fig.\,\ref{fig1:cyclicity}(b, d) and Fig.\,\ref{fig1:cyclicity}(c, e) present the optical spectroscopy of the $X^{1-}$ transition in an InGaAs QD (Device 1) and a GaAs QD (Device 2) at $B_z=3.5\,$T. Using a dark-field microscope~\cite{kuhlmann_dark_2013}, we scan across the $X^{1-}$ resonance with a linearly polarized narrow-linewidth ($\sim100\,$kHz) laser.
-The collected fluorescence from Device 1 (Device 2) is shown in Fig.\,\ref{fig1:cyclicity}(b) (Fig.\,\ref{fig1:cyclicity}(c)) as a function of device bias and laser frequency.
+Fig.\,\ref{fig1:cyclicity}(b, d) and Fig.\,\ref{fig1:cyclicity}(c, e) present the optical spectroscopy of the $X^{1-}$ transition in an InGaAs QD (Device 1) and a GaAs QD (Device 2) at $B_z=3.5\,$T. A voltage bias $V$ is applied to the Schottky (Device 1) or to the p-i-n (Device 2) diode to enable charge control and tuning of the emission energy via the d.c.
+Stark shift.
+Using a dark-field microscope~\cite{kuhlmann_dark_2013}, we scan across the $X^{1-}$ resonance with a linearly polarized narrow-linewidth ($\sim100\,$kHz) laser.
+The collected fluorescence from Device 1 (Device 2) is shown in Fig.\,\ref{fig1:cyclicity}(b) (Fig.\,\ref{fig1:cyclicity}(c)) as a function of device bias and laser frequency, at laser powers well above saturation.
 At the edge of the charging plateau (device bias of $\approx 0.22$~V and $\approx 0.30$~V for Device 1 and device bias of $\approx 0.68$~V and $\approx 0.87$~V for Device 2), rapid tunneling of the electron from the QD to the diode back contact reservoir randomizes the spin states~\cite{lu_direct_2010}, thus preventing spin pumping and allowing us to observe steady-state fluorescence on resonance.
 In Device 1, we observe four distinct resonances: two strong and two weak transitions with relative intensities of approximately $100:1$.
-This is consistent with the level diagram of Fig.\,\ref{fig1:cyclicity}(a), where the two strong (weak) transitions correspond to the spin conserving (flipping) transitions, and demonstrates that it is possible to directly excite the normally forbidden spin-flipping transitions.
+This is consistent with the level diagram of Fig.\,\ref{fig1:cyclicity}(a), where the two strong (weak) transitions correspond to the spin-conserving (flipping) transitions, and demonstrates that it is possible to directly excite the normally forbidden spin-flipping transitions.
 We further extract an electron-spin splitting of $30$\,GHz and a trion linewidth of $471(36)$\,MHz from a Lorentzian fit to all four peaks at this bias.
-For Device 2, we observe only two sharp resonances, corresponding to the spin conserving transitions; this is likely due to the small electron-spin splitting -- a few GHz for GaAs QDs at this wavelength and field~\cite{Schimpf_Optical_2025} -- making the direct excitation of weak spin-flipping transitions difficult to resolve in close proximity to the strong spin-conserving transitions.
+For Device 2, we observe only two sharp resonances, corresponding to the spin-conserving transitions; this is likely due to the small electron-spin splitting -- a few GHz for GaAs QDs at this wavelength and field~\cite{Schimpf_Optical_2025} -- making the direct excitation of weak spin-flipping transitions difficult to resolve in close proximity to the strong spin-conserving transitions.
+The small spin splitting of the GaAs QD is also responsible for the reduced contrast, relative to the InGaAs QD, between the edges and the center of the charging plateau (see Appendix~\ref{app:opticalspin}).
 The splitting between the two spin-conserving transitions reveals a combined electron and hole splitting of $\omega_h +\omega_e=81.6(2)\,$GHz.
 For this QD, we measure a trion linewidth of $851(27)\,$MHz from a Lorentzian fit to the data taken at a device bias of 0.75~V and at zero field.
+The discontinuity in the GaAs QD trion line in top right of Fig.~\ref{fig1:cyclicity}(c) is most likely due to the exponential dependence of the spin relaxation rate on the bias close to the co-tunneling region~\cite{Kroner2008}: in the middle of the plateau the highest steady-state fluorescence appears at a bias which maximizes off-resonant pumping and repumping (possible for a small spin splitting), whereas at the edges where spin relaxation is much faster than repumping it appears at a bias corresponding to resonant scattering (similar though less marked features can be seen on all branches on the approach to the co-tunneling zone).